Young Justice: Sins of Youth

 In the aftermath of these events, negative public opinion against the young crime-fighters subsides, and the team reconciles with their friends and mentors in the Justice League and with the government.
-Superboy temporarily loses his powers, but regains his ability to age normally (as a result from an earlier story arc in his own title, Kon-El was permanently suspended in age as a 16-year-old).
-The team re-locates its headquarters to an abandoned hotel in the Catskills and takes a temporary leave of absence to recuperate, allowing for a substitute team consisting of Beast Boy, Flamebird, Batgirl, Captain Marvel Junior, and Lagoon Boy to fill in for one issue, as they intervene in a battle royale between Klarion and Li'l Lobo.
+Superboy temporarily loses his powers, but regains his ability to age normally (as a result from an earlier story arc in his own title, Conner was permanently suspended in age as a 16-year-old).
+The team re-locates its headquarters to an abandoned hotel in the Catskills and takes a temporary leave of absence to recuperate, allowing for a substitute team consisting of Beast Boy, Flamebird, Batgirl, Captain Marvel Jr., and Lagoon Boy to fill in for one issue, as they intervene in a battle royale between Klarion and Li'l Lobo.

 When Cissie is selected to represent the United States in the archery games for the 2000 Summer Olympics at the encouragement of her mother, the team accompanies her to Australia and thwarts an effort to sabotage the games by the criminal nation of Zandia.
 Cissie, a natural-born marksman, wins the gold medal for the US, effectively gaining her celebrity status without the need of her heroic identity.
 They team up once again with Empress, finally learning her true identity, much to Anita's chagrin.
 Young Justice quickly warms up to the young mystic and welcomes her within their ranks, though Cissie initially rejects Anita out of resentment towards feeling replaced.

-The team later make an expedition to outer space at the behest of Doiby Dickles, former sidekick to Golden Age Green Lantern Alan Scott, and former member of Old Justice, to free his previous homeworld Myrg from invading forces.
+The team later make an expedition to outer space at the behest of Doiby Dickles, former sidekick to Alan Scott, and former member of Old Justice, to free his previous homeworld Myrg from invading forces.
 In this adventure they encounter Li'l Lobo once again, who agrees to join them for the expectation of violence.
 Robin begrudgingly allows Young Justice to accept Lobo's help in this instance, primarily out of a desire for any chance of evening their odds for success.
 After liberating Myrg and returning home (after yet another brief excursion to New Genesis, in which Secret meets and unwittingly strikes up a rapport with the despotic Darkseid), Lobo continues to exercise his presence with Young Justice and participating in their adventures for no real reason that anyone within the group can discern; he is never officially accepted as a member.
 He develops an attraction for Empress; a mildly interested but mostly apathetic Anita obliges to go on a date with him at one point.